PaddlePaddle/Paddle/doc/v2/howto/rnn/recurrent_group_en.md

   - memory: define memory to point to a layer in the step function, get a moment output from this layer by referencing memory to form a recurrent connection.
 The is_seq parameter of memory must be false.
 If memory is not defined, the operations within each time step are independent.
   - boot_layer: the initial state of memory, set 0 by default. is_seq in memory must be false.

-- **Double-input Double-output**: Both input and output are double-level sequence.
+- **Double-input Double-output**: Both input and output are two-level sequence.
   - If there are multiple input sequences, the number of subsequence contained in different inputs must be strictly equal, but the number of words in the subsequence may not be equal.
-  - output a double-level sequence.
+  - output a two-level sequence.
 The number of subsequence and the number of words are the same as the specified input sequence and the first input is default.
   - memory: defining memory in the step function, pointing to a layer, by referring to the memory to get the output of this layer at a time, forming a recurrent connection.
 The memory defined in the outer `recurrent_group` step function can record the state of the previous subsequence, either as a single-level sequence (only as read-only memory) or as a word.
 If memory is not defined, the operations between subsequence are independent.
   - boot_layer: the initial state of memory.
 It is either a single-level sequence (only as read-only memory) or a vector.
 The default is not set, that is, the initial state is 0.